guava/gss/readme.md

 ### Core blocks
 <img src="/images/core-blocks.svg" width="42" height="35" alt="Core block icon by jon trillana from the Noun Project" />

-The first layer, **core blocks**, contains the small foundational UI building pieces; they are a set of pre determined ingredients that will be used in the following levels, as well as define the base HTML styles.
+The first layer, **core blocks**, contains the **small foundational UI building pieces**; they are a set of predetermined ingredients that will be used in the following levels.
+Also, they are named after the fundamental HTML tags; thus they should define base HTML styles as well.

+All _core blocks_ are interdependent, so it's crucial that the following order remains respected, even if the project doesn't need a specific _block_.

 Block | What it usually contains | _Identifier class*_
 ----- | ------------------------ | ----------------
-`mixins`     | Utility mixins & functions used throughout files | -
+`mixins`     | Utility mixins & functions used throughout files | –
 `scale`      | Modular scale & measurements | –
 `colors`     | Color pallette variables & color classes | `.color` `typography` | Type scale, families, headers, paragraphs, links, lists, small, etc | `.typography` or `.type`